jywarren/image-sequencer/CONTRIBUTING.md

     });
 ```

+## Linting

+We are now using `eslint` and `husky` to help lint and format our code each time we commit.
+If we want `husky` to not verify the commit and push it, it's possible to use `git commit -m "message" --no-verify.`

 ## Grunt Tasks

 This repository has different grunt tasks for different uses.
 The source code is in the [Gruntfile](https://github.com/publiclab/image-sequencer/blob/main/Gruntfile.js).

 The following command is used for running the tasks: `grunt [task-name]`.
 Here `[task-name]` should be replaced by the name of the task to be run.
 To run the default task run `grunt` without any options.